genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt mut_diff -af example_alleles.csv -df distances_output_folder/distances.csv -o output_folder
+   $ mpt pairwise_mutations -af ./examples/example_alleles.csv -df output_folder/distances.csv -o output_folder -pf

 This always results in at least 2 files.
 Firstly, a full output file containing the number of mutations that occured between all individuals of a pedigree for all markers for each allele.
 Secondly, a summary output file that takes the mutations for all markers together and shows the number of mutations between all individuals of a pedigree.
-If a distance file was specified then percentage of mutation is calculated for each number of meiosis present in the provided pedigrees.
+If a distance file was specified then a percentage of mutation is calculated for each number of meiosis present in the provided pedigrees.
 The -pf flag can be specified as well to generate a file that can be used to simulate data for creating machine learning models for the prediction of generational distance.